chinamike65/hugo-tuolesi/content/book3/book3en.md

 People who are wicked will consume the blessings quickly, and then gradually they will become ugly, ugly, and their bodies will stink; the living environment will be bad and dirty, and there will be a lot of muddy sewage.
 These are the results of wickedness.

 Abstaining from sexual immorality is also called the holy life.
-Such a person will be very beautiful, the body will naturally emit fragrance, the Dharmamily will be happy, the husband and wife will be harmonious, and the children will be happy.
+Such a person will be very beautiful, the body will naturally emit fragrance, the family will be happy, the husband and wife will be harmonious, and the children will be happy.

 It will be very fortunate, and after death, it will almost always be reborn in heaven.

-The consequence of Dharmalse speech is to speak deceitful words with the motive of greed, hatred, and delusion.
+The consequence of false speech is to speak deceitful words with the motive of greed, hatred, and delusion.
 The object of the speech is a normal person, and the other party can understand and have normal understanding ability.

 330

 There are many kinds of lies, and the most serious lies are the teaching of the Law of the Supreme Being.

-The Dharma of the Master is to Dharmalsely claim that one has the merits and virtues above the first jhana, and Dharmalsely claim that one has the merits and abilities beyond the world.
+The Dharma of the Master is to falsely claim that one has the merits and virtues above the first jhana, and falsely claim that one has the merits and abilities beyond the world.

 For example, if you don’t have the merits of Buddhas and Bodhisattvas at first, but you say that you have such merits, you say that you are a Buddha or Bodhisattva; you don’t have supernatural powers, but you say you have supernatural powers; you are not a living Buddha, but you say that you are a living Buddha; .